BuoySoftware/guides/migrations/README.md

 ## Functions

-- These are custom function that can later be called via SQL.
+- The [`fx`] gem is used to create custom function that can later be called via SQL.
 - Stored in `db/functions`.
 - Added to the database via `create_function` schema migrations.
 - Removed from the database via `drop_function` schema migrations.